fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 related.
 As if each concept was designed by someone else without thinking about the whole.

-As you can see a unification and broad application of the playlist concepts neatly links everything together.
-The user only really needs to understand the concept of a playlist and all other concepts logically tie into that.
+A unification and broad application of the playlist concepts neatly links everything together.
+The user only really needs to understand the concept of a playlist and all other concepts logically tie it.